 How long is the stomach flu contagious (incubation period)?

 Stomach flu is contagious when the organisms that cause stomach flu are spread to uninfected individuals.
 The timeframe or how long the infected person remains contagious depends on the infecting cause.
 For example, most common cause of stomach flu is Norovirus.
-It has an incubation period of about 12 - 48 hours, and can cause the person to be contagious during the incubation period and for as long as they shed virus (usually about three days after symptoms stop but sometimes up to two weeks).
-Norovirus symptoms usually last about one to two days and is sometimes termed the 24 hour stomach flu.
+It has an incubation period of about 12-48 hours, and can cause the person to be contagious during the incubation period and for as long as they shed virus (usually about 3 days after symptoms stop but sometimes up to 2 weeks).
+Norovirus symptoms usually last about1-2 days and is sometimes called the 24-hour stomach flu.

 Other infectious agents such as other viral strains, bacteria, and other infectious agents have incubation periods and contagious periods unique to them.
 Because this is an introductory article about stomach flu, readers are recommended to check the incubation periods and contagious periods of whatever infectious agent is thought to be causing the problem (for example, Salmonella or E. coli).